Saladiharshith/harshith-vsd/WEEK_3/README.md

 The BabySoC design is confirmed to be functionally correct at the gate level and meets basic timing requirements for the target technology.

 ---
-Completion Date: October 11, 2025
+*Completion Date:* October 10, 2025
-Tools: Yosys, Icarus Verilog, GTKWave
+*Tools:* Yosys, Icarus Verilog, GTKWave
-Status: ✅ ALL TASKS COMPLETED SUCCESSFULLY
+*Status:* ✅ ALL TASKS COMPLETED SUCCESSFULLY